lwdjohari/nvql/README.md

 - Cluster Connection & fallback mechanism
 - Connection Pool & connection idle wake up
 - Transaction Mode (options to choose different mode of transactions)
-- Binary Transport Protocol if supported & fallback mechanism
+- Binary Transport Protocol when supported & fallback mechanism
 - Prepared Statement
 - Parameterized parameter (auto sanitazion)

-nvql manages the acquire and returning connection and <br/>
+NvQL manages the acquiring, returning connections to the pool, <br/>
 wiring all the necessity of transaction <br/>
-even the prepared statement execution.
+even for the prepared statement execution.

-nvql still give developer access to underlying library for each database server.
+NvQL still give developer access to underlying library for each database server.
 This give flexibility for developer  as the last resort and give big relief when we facing edge cases.

-nvql from-day-one and by design is not suppose to support implementation
+NvQL from-day-one and by design is not suppose to support implementation
 - transaction-less query
 - sql query string execution (without prepared statement)
 - multi-level/nested transactions